rwmyers46/rwmyers46.github.io/_posts/2019-06-27-verify-labels-rekognition.md

 Before proceeding, install Boto 3 and separate images by label in an S3 bucket directory.

 In the code block below, we first instantiate `s3_client` with boto3 and set `bucket_name` to the S3 bucket containing the training imagery.
-If the images are in folder, we must also set the `prefix` variable to the precise path.
+If the images are in a folder, we must also set the `prefix` variable to the file path.

  ```python
   s3_client = boto3.client('s3')